 - Underwear: Merino wool or synthetic underwear that will wick all that sweat away from my body.

-I’ve tried lots of merino clothing brands, but my current favorite is Woolly Clothing Co, which offers lots of colors at a decent price (merino is still pricier than cotton or synthetic shirts).
-For even more color options, check out Woolx, but expect to pay more for all those choices!
-Get $20 off your first Woolx purchase using our referral link.
+I’ve tried lots of Merino clothing brands, but my current favorite is Woolly Clothing Co, which offers lots of colors at a decent price (merino is still pricier than cotton or synthetic shirts).

-- Hiking shorts: I like my shorts on the rugged side, and I don’t mind wearing a cotton blend for a sturdier pair.
-I adore these hiking shorts from Kühl, which are made from a blend of cotton, nylon, and spandex.
+- Hiking shorts: I like my shorts on the rugged side, and.
+I want them long enough so that nothing is hanging out or making me feel self-conscious.
+I adore these Halle hiking shorts from Prana, which are made from a blend of nylon and elastane.
 I love that they don’t stretch out during my hike and they dry extremely fast.
-Since I loved my Kühl shorts so much, I got Eric these Law Shorts, and so far, he’s giving them all thumbs up.

 - Wool socks: The best socks on Earth are made by Darn Tough Vermont.
 Prove me wrong!
 These extra soft hiking socks are made in Vermont and come with a lifetime warranty.
 The average pair lasts me about five years, after which I send them back to the company for a brand new pair.
 I wear a pair of cushioned hikers and pack an extra pair in my daypack.
 Darn Tough Vermont makes socks for men, women, and kids.